Professor of Epidemiology and Health Data Science

 In 2022 we published a longitudinal study about the effect of the pandemic on the timeliness of MMR immunisation using data from GP health records in North East London.
 We found that:

 We developed a quality improvement programme to help GP practices navigate the complex childhood immunisation schedule.
 The programme is centred on a purpose-built software tool: the Active Patient Link for Childhood Immunisations (or ‘APL-Imms’) tool.
 This enables GP teams to use data from patient records to call and recall children for the right immunisation at the right time.
-We ae evaluating this programme: early findings indicate an increase in timely MMR immunisations following its introduction across North East London.
-We published a protocol for the evaluation in BMJ Open and expect to publish our results in 2024.
+Our evaluation of the programme, published in Vaccine, found that the proportion of children receiving their first MMR vaccination on time increased by 4.1% (77.7% to 81.8%) across the region as a result.
+This equates to 92 additional children being protected every month, or more than 1,100 children a year.

 We ran a series of workshops with a small group of parents from Tower Hamlets to discuss MMR vaccination, our research, and to understand their views.
 From these conversations, we produced a four-minute video called 'Informed perspectives' for dissemination within the local community.
 The video is available to watch at the bottom of this page and is being shared on social media, at health centres, among parents and in local clinical staff networks.